karenvega13/Karenvega13/README.md

-# Hi, I'm Angelica Vega 👋
+# Hi, I'm Angelica 👋

 **Data Scientist focused on AI Automation & Machine Learning**

-I took the long road to data: Linguistics degree, customer experience at Cash App and MPF, language teaching at Berlitz — and at some point realized that understanding what people really need and translating it into something actionable *is* the job, whether you're talking to a user or to a dataset.
+I took the long road to data: Linguistics degree, customer experience at Cash App and MPF, language teaching at Berlitz, and at some point realized that understanding what people really need and translating it into something actionable *is* the job, whether you're talking to a user or to a dataset.

 Today I build recommender systems, LLM-powered agents, and data tooling that makes analytical work faster and more reliable.